magagr/adp_project/report_template.md

 The continuous integration builds cab be found at https://travis-ci.org/IT-Kakan/adp_project

 # Sprint 1 Log
-Per sprint, fill out one sprint log section and its subsections.

 ## Commitment
 List the features/stories that the team committed to finish during the sprint.